Zeioth/vim-doxygen/README.md

 **IMPORTANT**: Please, note that even though g:doxygen_auto_setup will setup doxygen for you, you are still responsable for adding your doxygen directory to the .gitignore if you don't want it to be pushed by accident.

 ## Credits
-This project takes a LOT of boilerplate functions from [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags), so please go buy a coffee to the author.
+This project takes a LOT of boilerplate functions from [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags) to avoid reinventing the wheeel.
+So please go buy a coffee to the author.